 Improved auxiliary engine load

-Improved engine load in this measure relates to the engine load of the auxiliary power producing engines which provide electrical power to the ship.
+Improved engine load in this measure relates to the load of the auxiliary power producing engines, mostly related to serving the vessel hotel loads.

-The auxiliary engines are used for electrical power production on board and can represent up to 15% of the total fuel consumption for a vessel with diesel mechanical.
+The auxiliary engines are used for electrical power production on-board and can represent up to 15% of the total fuel consumption for a vessel with a diesel-mechanical configuration.
 There are many different engine configurations, with normally 2 or 3 auxiliary engines on a diesel-mechanical vessel, and 4 to 6 auxiliary engines on diesel-electric vessels.
-The engine performance and efficiency aspects of the auxiliaries are quite similar to the large 2-stroke propulsion engines as they are often more efficient at higher loads.
+The engine performance and efficiency aspects of the auxiliaries are quite similar to the large two stroke propulsion engines as they are often more efficient at higher loads.

 Applicability and assumptions